SwissDataScienceCenter/renku/docs/index.rst

 ..
-RENKU Documentation master file, created by sphinx-quickstart on Tue Aug 22 10:42:25 2017.
+Renku Documentation master file, created by sphinx-quickstart on Tue Aug 22 10:42:25 2017.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 ..
 Add :numbered: to toctree options in order to have numbered items.

-The Renku Project Documentation
+Renku Documentation
 ===============================